-Sheila Dillon, professor and chair of art, art history and visual studies, has been named the Anne Murnick Cogan Distinguished Professor of Art and Art History.
+Sheila Dillon, professor of art, art history and visual studies, has been named the Anne Murnick Cogan Distinguished Professor of Art and Art History.
 Dillon is completing her second term as chair of the Department and was Acting Director of the Duke Digital Art History & Visual Culture Research Lab (formerly Wired!
 Lab) in 2020-21.

 Professor Dillon received a Ph.D. in Classical Art and Archaeology from the Institute of Fine Arts, New York University.
 She teaches courses on Greek and Graeco-Roman art and archaeology.
 Her research interests focus on portraiture and public sculpture and on reconstructing the statuary landscape of ancient cities and sanctuaries.
 Her books include The Female Portrait Statue in the Greek World (2010); Ancient Greek Portrait Sculpture: Contexts, Subjects, and Styles (2006), which was awarded the James R. Wiseman Book Award from the Archaeological Institute of America in January 2008; Roman Portrait Statuary from Aphrodisias (2006); and an edited volume A Companion to Women in the Ancient World (2012).